bowtie-co/github-issue-templates/questions-answers/PULL_REQUEST_TEMPLATE.md

 - [ ] My code follows the code style of this project.
 - [ ] My change requires a change to the documentation.
 - [ ] I have updated the documentation accordingly.
+- [ ] I have added appropriate label(s) to this PR.
+- [ ] I have assigned this PR to the person resposible for these changes. (usually you!)
+- [ ] I have requested at least one reviewer to review this PR.